 Hightouch is a Reverse ETL solution that makes it easy to pipe data from your data warehouse into downstream tools like Correlated.
-With our custom destination, you can pull pre-modeled data from your data warehouse directly into Correlated.
+With our destination, you can pull pre-modeled data from your data warehouse directly into Correlated.
 Also, Hightouch makes it possible for Correlated to smartly infer how your data is important and why it matters so that you can get started with more populated views throughout the Correlated product with limited configuration on your part.

 To get started, here's what you should have: